leafstorm/lexington/README.rst

 Lexington
 =========
 Lexington is a nonblocking lexer toolkit for Python.
-It's inspired by [a similar lexing toolkit][might] written in Scala by Matt Might.
+It's inspired by `a similar lexing toolkit`_ written in Scala by Matt Might.
 Basically, it allows you to define lexers in Python, and then stream input to them asynchronously.